MicroFocus/CX/token-validation/README.md

 # Token Validation

 This project shows how to perform token validation in the middle tier.
-This sample makes a simple REST endpoint available in the middle tier and uses single sign on with OSP to provide security for that endpoint.ted project for your new CX application.
+This sample makes a simple REST endpoint available in the middle tier and uses single sign on with OSP to provide security for that endpoint.

 ## Running the Application